jsttxv/391.35-Modded/README.md

 # 391.35-Modded
-IMPORTANT: THIS DRIVER CAN ONLY SUPPORT 1080TI- GPU´S.
+IMPORTANT: This driver ONLY Support 1080ti or older gpu´s.